Ramsey, Cambridgeshire: Transport

 Ramsey is served by local buses, having regular and direct routes to St Ives, Huntingdon and Peterborough as well as from nearby villages.

 There is no longer a railway station at Ramsey.
 From 1863 a Great Northern Railway branch line linked a terminus in Ramsey with the East Coast Main Line.
 The London and North Eastern Railway (LNER) ended passenger services on the line in 1947.
 British Railways ended freight services and closed the branch line in 1973.
 From 1889 a Great Northern and Great Eastern Joint Railway branch line also terminated in Ramsey, providing the town with a second railway terminus.
 The LNER closed the station and the branch line in 1930.

 Culture and community

 Ramsey Rural Museum is in 17th-century farm buildings on Wood Lane.
 It is a small museum dedicated to the history of rural Fenland life.

 Original historical documents relating to Ramsey, including the original church parish registers, local government records, maps, photographs, and records of Ramsey manor (held by the Fellowes family, Lords de Ramsey), are held by Cambridgeshire Archives and Local Studies at the County Record Office in Huntingdon.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.
+Local radio stations are BBC Radio Cambridgeshire, Heart East, Greatest Hits Radio East, Star Radio and HCR FM, a community based radio station.
+The Hunts Post is the town's local weekly newspaper.